 In the United States we understand the reference but it’s rare to see a sheep other than in a petting zoo!
-On a recent choir trip to Scotland and England, the Bible verses literally came to life along the roadside, pastures and hills.
+On a choir trip to Scotland and England, the Bible verses literally came to life along the roadside, pastures, and hills.

 Throughout the British Isles sheep are a main fixture of the landscape.